 Disabled sports are highly respected in Liechtenstein.
 The government regularly organises days promoting disabled sports, while delegations from Liechtenstein have also been successful at a range of international tournaments.
 The aim is to familiarise the general public with disabled sports, increase respect for the skills and performances of athletes with disabilities and promote integration.
 In 2013 Special Olympics Liechtenstein became a member of the Liechtenstein Olympic Committee.
 The same year saw handbiker Walter Eberle voted Sportsman of the Year in Liechtenstein.

-Born into a family of Olympic winners and world champions, now Tina Weirather is herself a star in the international ski circus, and carries the hopes of Liechtenstein fans for World Cup victories and medals.
+Born into a family of Olympic winners and world champions, Tina Weirather was herself a star in the international ski circus, and carried until her retirement from ski racing in 2020 the hopes of Liechtenstein fans for World Cup victories and medals.
 Read more about Tina Weirather

 Nobody could describe the development of Liechtensteins National Football Team better than Mario Frick.
-Now aged 41, Balzers-born Frick holds the record number of appearances for the team (125), and shot the highest number of goals (16).
-In 1994, he played during Liechtensteins very first competitive international match, and also played during the most recent such match in 2015.
+Mario appeared 125 times for the team and shot the highest number of goals (16).
+In 1994, he played during Liechtensteins very first competitive international match.
 Read more about Mario Frick